anjalisilva/libraryStatistics/README.md

 libraries, to gain insights into the multifaceted ways in which library resources contribute to its community, to support research and scholarship endeavors.

+Note: corrections made by a library in the ARL survey, after data submission deadline, will be reflected in the footnotes of future years, but the dataset will not be updated to reflect the corrections.
+Be mindful of this when visualizing data downloaded from ARL Data Portal.

 ## Shiny Application